jon-jacky/Piety/editors/edsel.md

 the cursor, the end of the region moves also, always following one line behind dot.

-To see where the region begins, type *^Q*, which places the cursor at mark, then type *^Q* again to return the cursor to dot, after the end of the region.
+To see where the region begins, type *^Q*, which exchanges dot and mark, so the cursor (which is always at dot) goes to the line at the beginning of the region.
+Then type *^Q* to exchange them again, so dot and the cursor return to the line after the end of the region.

+It is possible for dot to *precede* mark.
+This can occur after you type *^Q* to exchange them.
+In this situation, the region comprises exactly the same lines - but now it begins at dot and extends to the line before mark.
+In display mode, commands that use the region, *^W* and *^Q*, work as well when dot precedes mark.

-In command mode, the text region is selected by the *[* character and can prefix any command.
+In command mode, the text region defined by mark and dot is selected by the *[* character and can prefix any command.
 For example, *[p* prints all the lines in the region.
 You can select the region in display editing mode, then apply any *ed.py* command to that region by typing *^X*, then at the prompt type *[* then the command.
-Some useful examples appear below.

-You might well ask, what if dot *precedes* mark?  ...

-You might also ask, how do we get rid of the mark, or cancel the region so we can start a new one somewhere else?
-The *^G* command deletes the mark and cancels the region.
+For example, the *ed.py* command *[y* copies the region into the cut buffer without deleting it.
+The command *[d* works like *^W*: it copies the region into the cut buffer and deletes it.
+After *[d*, *^Y^* has the same effect as it does after *^W*: it pastes the deleted region back into the buffer.
+The *[y* command is similar to *[d*, except it copies the region into the cut buffer without deleting it.

+In command mode, the region address range *[* only  works when mark precedes dot, otherwise *edsel* prints *? address invalid*.

+When the region is moved, the mark (as well as marks set with the *ed* *k* command) move with it.
+So after cut and paste with *^W* and *^Y*, another *^W* cuts the region that was just pasted.

+There is no command to delete the mark.
+The mark remains until the line that it indicates is deleted.

+#### Selecting and using paragraphs ####

+Sometimes you want to perform an operation on the entire paragraph that contains dot: all the lines up to the nearest preceding empty line, and down to the nearest following empty line.
+Or, if the current line is empty, you want to opeerate on the preceding paragraph.

+It is not necessary to set the mark to operate on the current paragraph.
+The  *]* address range indicates the current paragraph, even when there is no mark.

+The paragraph range *]* is especially useful with the wrap, indent, and outdent commands *J*, *I*, and *O*.

 #### Cut and Paste ####